Infineon/ota-update/README.md

     https://github.com/Infineon/http-client#latest-v1.X#$$ASSET_REPO$$/http-client/latest-v1.X
     ```

-- For BLE-based secure OTA updates, the ota-update library uses *Mbed-TLS* crypto APIs to verify downloaded images in FreeRTOS-based OTA applications.
-Therefore, users need to pull the *Mbed-TLS* library along with other dependent libraries.

 - Once you have added the necessary *.mtb* files to the *deps* folder of your application, run the command 'make getlibs' to fetch these libraries and their dependencies.
     ```
     make getlibs